Substance Abuse and Addiction Treatment Resources in Rochester

 Drug & Alcohol Rehab Centers in Rochester, New York

 There are a few primary types of treatment programs for use disorders: residential, partial hospitalization and outpatient.
 These facilities all share in the practice of applying detoxification, individual and group cognitive behavioral therapy and a strong emphasis on the importance of aftercare.
-Let’s discuss some of the differences between these three primary forms of treatment program.

 Residential Treatment Programs